| Objectives | | Celtic & Member Community Links | | Contact |

 |

-Welsh Church - At St Peter's Presbyterian Church, cnr Blue Street and Blues Point Road, North Sydney.
-Services - Second Sunday of month at 3pm
+NSW Welsh Church - At St Peter's Presbyterian Church, cnr Blue Street and Blues Point Road, North Sydney.
+Services - Second Sunday of month at 3pm.

-Scotland Australia Cairn 12 noon, Thursday 27 June, 2013 - in Scottish week - 27th Annual formal inspection of the Scotland Australia Cairn, in Rawson Park, Mosman.
+Scotland Australia Cairn WAS Sat 25th June, 2022 - in Scottish week - 36th Annual formal inspection of the Scotland Australia Cairn, in Rawson Park, Mosman.
 Mosman Scottish Cairn

-Bundanoon is Brigadoon - 36th Annual Highland Gathering, April, 2013 - Bundanoon, Southern Highlands, NSW, Australia www.highlandsnsw.com.au/brigadoon/
+Bundanoon is Brigadoon - 42nd Annual Highland Gathering, NOW 1st April 2023 - Bundanoon, Southern Highlands, NSW, Australia https://brigadoon.org.au/ Book online to save time for 'Admission'.

 Geelong Highland Gathering Contact: The Secretary, G.H.G.A, P.O.Box 798, Geelong, Victoria 3220 or Phone: (03) 5221 7224 (after hours), Email: